The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Free energy of the torus

-In the following, we identify the unit torus with the square $[-1/2,1/2)^2$.
-For $b$ with $\ell \ll b \ll 1$ and such that $1/b$ and $Nb^2$ are both integers, we then divide the unit torus into squares $\alpha$ of side length $b$.
-We consider the quasi-free Yukawa interaction defined by removing the interaction between particles in a square with particles outside that square and replacing the interaction between particles in the same square by a periodic one.
-To state the resulting estimate, denote by $\b n = (n_\alpha)$ a particle profile, i.e., an assignment of the number of particles in each square, satisfying $\sum_\alpha n_\alpha = N$.
-We define the quasi-free free energy for particle profile $\b n$ by
+In the following, we always parametrize the unit torus $\T$ by the square $[-1/2,1/2)^2$.
+For a parameter $b \ll 1$ such that $1/b$ and $Nb^2$ are both integers, we then divide the unit torus into a grid of (small) squares $\alpha$ of side length $b$.
+To be concrete, we center the grid such that the small square containing $0 \in [1/2,1/2)^2$ has $0$ as its center.
+We denote the set of these squares by $\b S_0$. \nomOth[01]{$\alpha$}{index of the squares}

-where $\T_\alpha$ is a torus of side length $b$ associated to the square $\alpha$.
-The name quasi-free stems from the fact that particles in different squares do not interact.
-Here $\hat H_\alpha$ is a Hamiltonian on the torus $\T_\alpha$ defined by